MiguelOteo/Telemedicine-Rest-API/README.md

 ### 3. Libraries configuration

 First, create add a new folder to the project inside "WebContent" folder and called it "WEB-INF" then add a new folder inside it and call it "lib"
 The "lib" file will be where all the .jar will go.
+It should look like /WebContent/WEB-INF/lib

 This project requires the addition of three .jar to work, paste them in "lib".